ecmwf/metview-docs/docs/confluence/case_study_plotting_the_track_of_hurricane_sandy.rst

 ========================================

 To finalise the track plot we will add the date/time labels to the track points.
-This could be done with a `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ icon by specifying the list of labels we want to plot into the map.
+This could be done with a :ref:`Symbol Plotting <msymb_icon>` icon by specifying the list of labels we want to plot into the map.
 However, to make it reusable for other datasets as well, we will do it programmatically by using Metview *Macro*.

 Create a new *Macro* and edit it.
 First, read the CSV file in with the `Table Reader <https://confluence.ecmwf.int/display/METV/Table+Reader>`_: